Have you decided to start homeschooling? Here’s what you need to know as you get started homeschooling your children.

 That said, there are a few things you should consider in the early days of your homeschooling efforts – perhaps even before you get started.

-I’m going to tell you straight up – the answer to this will probably change over time.
-It did for me.
-Ultimately, you need to know why you are doing this.
-You will get questions from others.
+You will get questions from others – relatives, friends, people at church, random strangers.
 You will even get questions from yourself.
-Homeschooling isn’t all sunshine and roses, so you need to be firmly planted when the storms come.
+Homeschooling isn’t all sunshine and roses, so you need to be firmly planted when the storms of questioning and doubt hit.

 It is important to know where you are going every day with your homeschooling efforts.
 Know what subjects you want to teach, know what your teaching style is, know what you would like your days to look like, and know what you want to accomplish.
 Also, know life happens and you will always need to be reevaluating your daily goals.